-Whether you choose the 20 or 35 mile route you will be able to access areas of the Quantocks usually restricted.
-You’ll also see some of the greatest views from and of the Quantocks and be fully supported by our friendly Quantock Quake event team.
-The route comprises a 20 mile route with an optional 15 mile extension.
-The route will be available on the day and a GPX file will be released the day before.
+Whether you choose the main or extended route, you will be able to access areas of the Quantocks usually restricted by access legislation ,as well as riding some of the areas classic single tracks.
+You’ll also see some of the greatest views, both from and of, the Quantocks and be fully supported by our friendly Quantock Quake event team.

 Everything you need to know…